 Minimum Admission Requirements

-- Eligibility for licensure to practice as a registered nurse in Texas.
+- All applicants must have an unencumbered registered nursing license to practice in Texas.
 Evidence of national certification in a nursing specialty is desired, but not required for admission.

 - TOEFL scores (if applicable)

 How to Apply: